How to Reupholster Dining Room Chairs to Boost Comfort and Style

 What You Need

 - Screws or corner braces

 - Foam padding

 Unscrew the seat and remove it from the chair.
 Use a screwdriver and needle-nose pliers to remove staples from the old fabric.
-Pull off old fabric.
+Pull off old fabric and do not discard.
 Cut a covering from the new fabric, using the old fabric as a guide.
 If you plan to add new cushioning, cut the new fabric large enough to accommodate any added fullness.
-This is also a good time to paint the chair if it's in need of a touch up or if you'd like a different color.
+This is also a good time to paint the chair if it's in need of a touch-up or if you'd like a different color.
 Let dry before moving on.

 If the seat is sturdy and the cushioning doesn't need to be replaced, move on to the next step.
 If you need a sturdier seat, use the existing seat to measure, mark, and cut a template on thick cardboard.
 Use the template as a guide to cut a new plywood seat.

 To replace the cushioning, use the cardboard template as a guide to cut foam padding for the base; the padding should be 1-3 inches thick.
 Remove existing cushioning.
 Layer the new foam padding on top of the seat, aligning edges.
 Cut a piece of batting, leaving extra on each side to attach it to the underside of the seat.
 Wrap the batting around the top and sides of the foam and wood seat; turn the seat upside down.
 Using a staple gun, secure the batting to the underside of the seat, pulling and smoothing as you go.
 Trim excess batting.